Quarantine Reading Recommendations: Alice Hamilton-Cox

 Finer Things, David Wharton

 Finer Things is a fantastic novel in which the lives of a professional shoplifter and a young art student collide in 1960s London.
-Brimming with engaging characters, Finer Things is a vibrant and immersive.
+Brimming with engaging characters, Finer Things is vibrant and immersive.
 You’re sure to have fun watching Delia and Tess become friends.

 10 Minutes & 38 Seconds in This Strange World, Elif Shafak